FatimaRamone/fatimaramone/README.md

 # 👋 Hello, I'm Fatima!
 **A passionate and motivated Backend Developer** 🚀

-Currently working as a Backend Developer (Internship) at 3.14 Financial Contents 💼.

 With a strong background in web application development, machine learning 🤖, and cybersecurity 🛡️, I specialize in object-oriented programming and relational databases 💻.